 Abstract: This rulemaking would amend the Coast Guard's rules on States' numbering of undocumented vessels and on the reporting of accidents.
-It would harmonize terminology governing the Standard Numbering System, the Vessel Identification System, and the Casualty or Accident Report to help us collect better data, process them more efficiently, and use them more effectively to prevent boating accidents.
+It would harmonize terminology governing the Standard Numbering System, the Vessel Identification System, and the Casualty or Accident Report to help us collect better data, process it more efficiently, and use it more effectively to prevent boating accidents.
 This project supports the Coast Guard's strategic goals of maritime safety and maritime security.

-Agency Contact: Jeanne Timmons, Project Manager, G-PCB-1, Department of Homeland Security, U.S. Coast Guard, 2100 Second Street SW., Washington, DC 20593-0001 Phone: 202 267-0857
+Agency Contact: Jeff Ludwig, Project Manager, CG-3PCB, Department of Homeland Security, U.S. Coast Guard, 2100 Second Street SW., Washington, DC 20593

-1218.
+1126.
 COMMERCIAL FISHING INDUSTRY VESSELS (USCG-2003-16158)